I overheard a man on Manly Wharf beach one afternoon and his story became one of the most compelling interviews.

 As I left I added a bit of spice to the mix of our repartée.
 I asked Brian if I could return the next day and interview him.

-He said absolutely and of course, as I had reasonably guessed he would from my inevitable ‘overheard’ production.
+He did not skip a beat, and said absolutely and of course, as I had reasonably guessed he would from my inevitable ‘overheard’ production.

 I will not preface the content of this interview with anything else, other than to say:

-This for me up until that time and since is the pinnacle of my interviews.
+This for me up until that time and since then is the pinnacle of my interviews.
+As always, that lofty height I describe is a testament to the subject and their story, not the interviewer.
+They’re the story; I’m just the facilitating tool. 😉

 (Apologies for the sound quality: the wind was playing merry hell with the levels.)